technix/atrament-core/README.md

 #### atrament.store

 Return raw store object.
-Can be used in hooks, for example:
+It can be used in hooks, for example:

 ```
 const gamestate = useStore(atrament.store);